TechnoCosmic/zero/docs/receiver.md

 The serial device drivers in zero use the ```DoubleBuffer``` class to implement their receive buffers.
 For this reason, the effective buffer size at any given moment is only half of ```bufferSize```, since ```bufferSize``` specifies the total memory used by both buffers.

 ## disable()
-Disables the receiver, releases any resources used, and prevents further data reception.
+Disables the USART, releases any resources used, and prevents further data reception.
 ```
     virtual void disable()
 ```